AdamIsrael/gedcom-rs/docs/ROADMAP.md

    - Implement filtering capabilities for genealogical data
    - Enhance search and query functionalities

+6. **Date Parsing**

+Dates are a freeform field, with some common conventions.
+We need to implement parsing and validation, as much as it's possible, to enable searching through events by date.

+   - Implement date parsing and validation
+   - Support various date formats and ranges
+   - Enhance date-related functionalities

 ### Medium Priority

 4. **Source Record Parsing (SOUR)** ✅ Complete